BaldProgrammerCoder/BaldProgrammerCoder/README.md

 - 💡 &nbsp;I like Java back-end development and I also like to explore new technologies and develop applications.
 - 🎓 &nbsp;Programming is an indispensable part of my life, I really like programming and knocking codes.
-- 🌱 &nbsp;I am learning Java, Go, C++, Python, web development and other technologies.
+- 🌱 &nbsp;I am learning Java, Golang, C++, Python, web development and other technologies.
 - ✍️ &nbsp;Programming is my only dream nowadays, my childhood dream is to learn music, but music has become my hobby.
 - 💬 &nbsp;I love to discuss software development issues and can be contacted via my email.